• Skip to primary navigation

 As a breastfeeding mama, you might be wondering if you should give your little one a pacifier.

 There are both pros and cons to introducing a pacifier to your little bundle of joy.
-Ultimately, whether you choose to use one or not is up to you as a parent.

 My twins actually did both bottle feeding and breastfeeding and didn’t take to the pacifier.

-I’m not sure why.
-I sure researched and bought plenty different types, but for some reason or another my twins preferred other things to pacify with.
+I did my research and bought plenty different types, but for some reason or another my twins preferred other things to pacify with.

 First I want to go over some of the benefits and disadvantages of using a pacifier for breastfed babies.